r4h01/NodeJSPostgreSQL/README.md

 > npm install nodemon --save-dev

 -dev is because we will use It in a developement mode.\
-You need to add in the package-json file and ad a new key call "dev":"nodemon" in the script part:
+You need to add in the package-json file "dev":"nodemon" in the script section:
 ````diff
 "scripts": {
 "test": "echo \"Error: no test specified\" && exit 1",